finitemobius/emdata/vectors.md

 }
 ```

-The actual magnitude must be used, not a statement describing how **r** was normalized.
+The actual coordinate value must be used, not a statement describing how _r_ was normalized.

 ## Circular
 Circular vector components are unique to far-field data.
 They are related to the spherical vector components.
 Where possible, one should prefer spherical components.